Preston-Landers/concurrent-log-handler/README.md

   classes writing to the same file, e.g. do not also use a `RotatingFileHandler` on the same file.

-* Special attention may need to be paid when the log file being written to resides on a network shared drive.
-Whether the multiprocess advisory lock technique (via portalocker) works on a network share may depend on the details of your configuration.
+* Special attention may need to be paid when the log file being written to resides on a network shared drive or a cloud synced folder (Dropbox, Google Drive, etc.).
+Whether the multiprocess advisory lock technique (via portalocker) works in these folders may depend on the details of your configuration.

+  Note that a `lock_file_directory` setting (kwarg) now exists (as of v0.9.21) which lets you place the lockfile at a different location from the main logfile.
+This might solve problems related to trying to lock files in network shares or cloud folders (Dropbox, Google Drive, etc.)
+  However, if multiple hosts are writing to the same shared logfile, they must also have access to the same lock file.

+  Alternatively, you may be able to set your cloud sync software to ignore all `.lock` files.

 * A separate handler instance is needed for each individual log file.
-For instance, if your app writes to two different logs you will need to set up two CLH instances per process.
+For instance, if your app writes to two different log files you will need to set up two CLH instances per process.

 ### Simple Example